 Batteries — Normally only when charging, but sometimes in other odd cases (exhaust pipes too close, etc.), battery temperatures can become problematic.
 Some solar converters have a temperature option for this reason.
 Make sure your batteries have a supply of fresh air, and use or buy a monitoring system if you think they might be in jeopardy.

 Tires — The only way you can tell tire temperature is by a pressure monitoring system with this option.
 Since a TPMS is highly recommended for safe RV tire oversight, make sure you get one with a temperature capability.
-Low pressure and high temperature are a sure warning for an incipient blowout.
+Low pressure with high temperature is a sure warning for an incipient blowout.
 [Editor: Click here for more information on Tire Pressure Monitoring Systems.]

 You can check for temperature issues with gauges or in some cases (transmission and differential) by checking fluid conditions.
 For all temperatures, different vehicle configurations have different limits, and space doesn’t allow us to try to catalog those here.
 You will need to do some homework to know your various temperature “OK” operating zones.
 Knowing whether you are in-bounds, and taking measures to stay there, will help your coach run long and trouble-free.